 TMF Board of Trustees

-Kevin H. McKinney, MD - Vice Chair
+Kevin H. McKinney, MD - Chair

 Dr. McKinney is an associate professor of internal medicine and director ad interim of the Division of Endocrinology and Stark Diabetes Clinic at The University of Texas Medical Branch at Galveston (UTMB).
 He earned a Doctorate of Medicine at UTMB.
 He is a diplomate in endocrinology, diabetes, internal medicine and metabolism with the American Board of Internal Medicine.
 Dr. McKinney is a delegate to the American Medical Association and has served in numerous leadership positions on local, state and national medical organizations.
 Dr. McKinney has served on the TMF board since 2016.